 Pierre Toussaint; A Citizen of Old New York

 New York: P.J.
 Kenedy & Sons, 1955.
 First edition.
-Octavo, original navy cloth, original dust jacket.
-Book about-fine, dust jacket with a closed tear at the front flap fold.
+Octavo, original navy cloth, spine lettered in silver, original dust jacket.
+Book about-fine, dust jacket with a closed tear to top front flap fold.
 A near-fine copy.
 Item #482